onegunsamurai/coloring_prob_solver/README.md

-# coloring_prob_solver
+# Coloring Problem Solver
-Solver for Coloring Problem
+Solver for Coursera Discrete Optimization Assignment

 #This is a simple Coloring Problem Solver for one of the Coursera's assignment projects in "Discrete Optimization Course". .